CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/basic/ex4/JavaTerminology.md

  <img src="metadata/javacommand.png">
 </p>

-If the below happen, go to **Java Environment Path Setup** session at the end of this page.
+If an error message below happens when trying to run _java_ command, go to **Java Debugging Steps** session at the end of this page.
 <p align="center">
  <img src="metadata/javacommanderror.png">
 </p>